 And most importantly, you have to love yourself.
 There is no point beating yourself up, then feeling you're a failure, and eventually giving up.
 Lifestyle change is recognizing that life is challenging but hopeful as long as there is time.
 Let time work with you rather than against you.
 Gently nurture yourself and decide how you want to go forward.

 Also, get support.
 It’s great when you can do it with other people.
 Finding someone else who is interested in joining you along the journey would help you achieve the lifestyle change you’re desiring for.

 If you are not yet ready to go 100% on a whole-food plant-based diet, feel free to schedule a consultation.
 I will help and work with you to make changes at whatever pace you are comfortable with.
 There is a health program that might suit your needs.
-Or if you want to hear from me talk about Lifestyle Medicine, feel free to contact me using the contact form below.
+Or if you want to hear from me discuss more about Lifestyle Medicine, feel free to listen to my podcast.
+If you want to be updated with news and features from this website, subscribe to my newsletter or reach out using the contact forms below.

 American College of Lifestyle Medicine.
 2018.
 “Position Statement for Treatment and Potential Reversal of Disease.”
 PR Web, September 25, 2018.

 Flower, Meridee.
 2020.
 “Why Adopt the Whole Food Plant Based Diet?”
 Atticus Health.
 October 27, 2020.

 Kubala, Jillian.
 2018.
 “Whole-Foods, Plant-Based Diet: A Detailed Beginner’s Guide.”
 Healthline.
 June 12, 2018.

 McManus, Katherine.
 2018.
 “What Is a Plant-Based Diet and Why Should You Try It? - Harvard Health Blog.”
 Harvard Health Publishing, Harvard Medical School.
 September 27, 2018.